PTorini1/PTorini1/README.md

  <br />
   🖤 Please, take a look at my pinned repositories which are my favorite ones :-)
   <br /><br />
-    `"Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." ― Martin Fowler`
+    `"Any fool can write code that a computer can understand.`<br />
+    `Good programmers write code that humans can understand." ― Martin Fowler`

 </div>